April 21 – June 15

 In collaboration with the Festival of Jewish Culture and JCC’s celebration of Jewish Heritage Month.

 This compelling exhibition showcases the work of a founder of Magnum Photo, legendary David Seymour – “Chim.”
 Chim’s 51 photos capture the raw emotions and pivotal moments from war-torn landscapes to stories of resilience and hope.
-This exhibition, held during the Festival of Jewish Culture, highlights his exceptional storytelling talent while offering a poignant reflection on the human condition by one of the 20th century’s most influential photojournalists.
+This exhibition highlights his exceptional storytelling talent while offering a poignant reflection on the human condition by one of the 20th century’s most influential photojournalists.

 Support provided by: